sharat87/sharats.me/content/posts/2012-04-29_the-ever-useful-and-neat-subprocess-module.md

 proc.terminate()
 ```

-or for some dramatic umphh!
+Or for some dramatic umphh!

 ```python
 proc.kill()
 ```

-will do the trick to end the process.
+Will do the trick to end the process.
 As noted in the documentation, the former sends a `SIGTERM`
 and later sends a `SIGKILL` on unix, but both do some native windows-y thing on windows.

-## Auto-kill on death
+### Auto-kill on death

 The processes you start in your python program, stay running even after your program exits.
 This is
 *usually* what you want, but when you want all your sub processes killed automatically on exit with